 “I’m prosting, I’m prosting, Gadamusch, de clang!“… I sang these words from the pig pit, in the Hofbraeuhaus Tent and clanked my liter stein with people from all over the world for 2 days straight of beer drinking.

-For two weeks this festival is all about beer.
+For two weeks in October, this festival is all about beer.
 Don’t come here expecting anything else, well apparently there are some parades and rides outside the tents.

 Do your best to make it there for the tapping of the first keg at the opening ceremony.
 The oompha band starts playing, the crowds go wild and the beer flows steadily.

 There are over 30 beer halls you to choose from to sit and drink, and I would make it a point to check out a couple of them.

 The majority of halls you will find are filled with Germans and other nationalities sitting calmly around tables, drinking their steins,eating schnitzel, and engaging in quiet conversation.

 When you enter the notoriously feral backpacker tent of the Hofbraeuhaus (Opera House), Beer-fest presents you with a whole different experience.